 Her work has been exhibited at the Chicago Cultural Center, Union League of Chicago, Koehline Museum, Illinois Institute of Art, MexiCarte Museum, Daughters of the Republic of Texas museum, Irish American Heritage Center and the Barrington Area Arts Council, and with collaborative art projects from Johalla Projects (50 Aldermen), Caro D’Offay and Joseph Noderer.

-She has been a grant recipient from the Illinois Arts Council, artist-in-residency at Ox-Bow, the 23rd International Artists Symposium in Kriva Palanka, Macedonia and has created Public art projects for the City of Chicago, the Bloomingdale Mural Project, Chicago Avenue Mural Project, Paris 25 Nightclub, Solar Street Light design for Houston Power and Light Company.
+She has been a grant recipient from the Illinois Arts Council, artist-in-residency at Ox-Bow, the 23rd International Artists Symposium in Kriva Palanka, Macedonia and has created Public art projects for the City of Chicago, the Bloomingdale Mural Project, Chicago Avenue Mural Project, Paris 25 Nightclub, and created Solar Street Light designs for Houston Power and Light Company.

 Since 1997, she has resided in Chicago where the studio is located in a 19th century house and she is a full time painter.